By Jade Braham

 Woodcock Cabin, Aberystwyth

 Experience a truly off-grid getaway at Woodcock Cabin.
 Like any isolated hideaway, Woodcock Cabin doesn’t have running hot water or electricity.
 However, there is cold water on tap, the lighting is solar-powered and the wood burner is excellent for cosy nights in before retiring to the hayloft double bed.
-If going off-grid scares you, have no fear as there’s a functioning compostable loo, camping shower and wood-fired hot tub to soak in.
+If going off-grid scares you, have no fear as there’s a functioning compostable loo, hot alfresco shower and wood-fired hot tub to soak in.
 Guests can also relax in the handmade swing chair or hammock and watch the world go by.
 Those wanting a more active stay can attempt the nearby Hafod Estate walks.

 Prices start rom £140 a night | Sleeps 2